A Kid for Two Farthings (film)

-A Kid For Two Farthings is a 1955 film, directed by Carol Reed.
+A Kid For Two Farthings is a 1955 British comedy-drama film directed by Carol Reed.
 The screenplay was adapted by Wolf Mankowitz from his 1953 novel of the same name.

 The title is a reference to the traditional Passover song, "Chad Gadya", which begins "One little goat which my father bought for two zuzim".
 At the end of the film, Mr. Kandinsky softly sings fragments of an English translation of the song.

 It was one of the last films produced by Alexander Korda before his death.

 Plot

 In the busy wholesale-retail world of London's East End everyone, it seems, has unattainable dreams.
 Then a small boy – Joe – buys a unicorn, in fact a sickly little goat, with just one twisted horn in the middle of its forehead.
 This, he has been led to believe by a local tailor, Kandinsky, will bring everyone good fortune.

 The film has a haunting last image, of Kandinsky carrying the tiny body of the "unicorn" to the graveyard, whilst passing in the opposite direction is a Torah-reading Rabbi pushing a horn gramophone, a character that appears in the background several times during the film.